mscws/cws-caseworker-parent-portal/hi-fi mockups/readme.md

-# Add TO view the protoypes do the following steps
+# To view the protoypes do the following steps

 1. Copy the entire folder in your local drive
 2. Click on the index.html